Planting Lilies

 Lily Spacing

 When planting lilies, it's important to space the bulbs at least 6 inches apart.
 This will give the plants enough room to grow and spread out without competing with each other for light, water, and nutrients.
 If you're planting a variety of lilies with different mature sizes, consider the size of the mature plants when determining the spacing.
-For example, you may need to give smaller lilies a little more room to grow than larger ones.
+For example, you may need to give bigger lilies a little more room to grow than smaller ones.
 Generally, it's a good idea to follow the spacing recommendations on the back of the bulb package or in the plant information for the specific lilies you're planting.
 Proper spacing is key to healthy lily growth and beautiful blooms.

 Steps To Plant Lilies